jakoboj/CaseStudy0/README.md

 ![Diagram](https://github.com/jakoboj/CaseStudy0/blob/main/Screenshots/Diagram.PNG)

 <h2>Create Users</h2>
-Bob is assigned the Owner role of the ContosoCoffee resource group, and assigned Global Administrator to the Subscription. <br />
+Bob is assigned the Owner role of the ContosoCoffee resource group, and assigned Global Administrator. <br />
 Dave is assigned the Contributor role to the resource group. <br />
 Mark is assigned the Reader role to the resource group. <br />